-The year started on a positive note for investors and the Option delivered a strong return over the March quarter.
-This offset the losses experienced in the final quarter of 2018 and lifted the annual return into positive territory.
-Shares provided the largest source of return, given their sizeable rebound from December lows.
-Across the portfolio, the start of the new year brought with it a fresh wave of optimism.
-Shares, fixed income and listed real assets all posted gains over the March quarter.
-Developed share markets rallied 12.7% on the back of improved trade rhetoric between the US and China, supportive central bank comments, and a positive reporting season.
-Emerging markets rose 9.8%, boosted by Chinese stimulus measures.
-The Australian share market climbed just shy of 11% over the quarter, helped by the conclusion of the Banking Royal Commission and a robust domestic reporting season.
-The Option's allocations to bonds, and other fixed income assets, benefited from lower interest rates over the period.
-Interest rates were largely range-bound for most of the quarter, but softer economic data releases in March, accompanied by the more dovish tone from central banks, drove global interest rates down.
-Alternatives, property and infrastructure assets rose, although the gains were less than those experienced in listed markets.
+The year started on a positive note for investors as the option delivered a strong 5.6% return for the March quarter.
+Performance was sufficiently strong to offset the losses experienced in the final quarter of 2018 and reinstating positive annual returns.

+The start of the new year brought with it a fresh wave of optimism across most asset classes.
+Equities, fixed income and listed real assets all experienced a positive March quarter.
+Developed equity markets rallied 12.7% on the back of improved trade rhetoric between the US and China, supportive central bank comments, and a positive reporting season.
+Emerging markets also experienced a strong uplift, up 9.8%, boosted by Chinese stimulus measures.
+The Australian market ended just shy of 11% up for the quarter, helped by the conclusion of the Banking Royal Commission and a robust domestic profit reporting season.
+Bonds and other fixed income assets were supported by a continuation of lower interest rates.
+Interest rates were largely range bound for most of the quarter but softer economic data releases in March accompanied by the more dovish tone from central banks drove global rates down.
+Alternative strategies such as hedge funds also performed well over the quarter Property and infrastructure assets rose although these gains were less than those experienced by listed markets.

-We continue to believe the current environment should be supportive of share market performance through 2019, as global valuations are not overstretched and monetary and fiscal policies remain accommodative.
-However, we expect trading conditions to be volatile, and the recent strength in share markets increases the risk of a short-term pullback.
-We have a broadly neutral exposure to global shares but continue to favour international markets over Australia.
+We continue to believe the current environment should be supportive of share market performance through 2019 as global valuations are not overstretched and monetary and fiscal policy remain accommodative.
+However, we expect that trading conditions will be volatile and the recent strength in equity markets increases the risk of a short-term pullback.
+We have a broadly neutral exposure to global equities but continue to favour international markets over Australia.
 We have also increased our weight to bonds, having maintained a significant underweight exposure for some time.
-We maintain that diversification and active management across asset classes will be important in navigating through this late cycle.
+We maintain that diversification and active management across asset classes will be important in navigating through this late cycle phase.